What We Do

 - Purchase products from within a 250-mile radius of campus, giving preference to North Carolina vendors, whenever the quality and quantity fits CDS’ needs and meets financial goals.
+Approximately 25% of our food purchasing from the 2021-2022 academic year was sourced from North Carolina farms and businesses!

 - Regularly track sustainable food purchases (local, third-party certified, and sustainably harvested).